Deirdre18/ecommerce-django-app/README.md

 ### - Structure (Plan or Flow of Interactions)

 This is the plan or flow of interactions users will take to navigate and understand Yoda Design e-commerce website.
-I considered my database structure and detail below in the **database** section, the schemata of models used for the DumpDinners website.
+I considered my database structure and detail below in the **database** section, the schemata of models used for the Yoda Design e-commerce website.

 ### - Skeleton